CSC 236 -- Intro to Theory of Computation

 Final 40%

-Important note on midterms: Midterms will be conducted in tutorial, by your tutors.
+Important note on midterms: Midterms will be conducted in tutorial.

 Remarking: Homeworks or exams written in pencil or erasable ink will not be remarked.
 In the case of homeworks, a request for remarking should be directed to the tutor who marked the assignment.
 The tutor is only required to remark once - if you still believe your solution is correct, you may appeal to the instructor.

 Policy on collaboration: Discussing homeworks is permitted only with other students in the class.
 Copying from others' homeworks is strictly prohibited - you must write up your solutions on your own.
 If challenged by either your tutor or the instructor, you must be able to reproduce and explain any solution you submit in an oral exam.
+No student is permitted to discuss any midterm or final exam with any other student until the instructor or TAs provide the solutions to the exam.
 Failure to observe this policy is an academic offense, carrying a penalty ranging from a zero on the homework to suspension from the university.

 Back to the index